API reference

 outcome (JobOutcome) – indicates how the job ended

-finished_at (datetime) – the time when the job ended
+expires_at (datetime) – the time when the result will expire

 exception (BaseException | None) – the exception object if the job ended due to an exception being raised